 April 1, 2007: The day Novak Djokovic became the youngest men’s champion in the history of the Miami Open

 Every day, Tennis Majors looks back at the biggest moments in tennis history.
 On April 1, 2007, Novak Djokovic beat Guillermo Canas to make history at the Miami Open

-On this day, April 1, 2007, 19-year-old Novak Djokovic defeated Guillermo Canas in the Miami Open final (6-3, 6-2, 6-4), becoming the youngest player to ever win the tournament.
-The Serbian, who had recently reached the final at Indian Wells, claimed here his first-ever Masters 1000 title.
+On this day, April 1, 2007, 19-year-old Novak Djokovic defeated Guillermo Canas in the Miami Open final (6-3, 6-2, 6-4) to become the youngest male player to ever win the tournament.
+This was also the Serb’s first-ever ATP Masters 1000 title.

-In early 2007, Novak Djokovic, 19 years old, was one of the rising stars on the Tour, along with Andy Murray.
-In their race to the top, the Scot had been slightly ahead in 2006, but in the last weeks, Djokovic had been taking his career to a next level.
-At Indian Wells, the Serbian made his way into the final, beating his young rival in the semi-finals before falling only to world No 2 Nadal, in the final, and became world No 10.
+In early 2007, 19-year-old Novak Djokovic was one of the rising stars on the ATP Tour, along with Andy Murray.
+In their race to the top, the Scot had been slightly ahead in 2006, but in the last few weeks, Djokovic had been taking his career to the next level.
+At Indian Wells, the Serb made his way to the final, beating his young rival in the semi-finals before falling only to world No 2 Nadal in the final, and became world No 10.
 In Miami, on his way to the final, he steamrolled all his opponents, including Nadal in the quarter-finals (6-3, 6-4) and Murray in the semi-finals (6-1, 6-0).

-In the final, he faced an unexpected guest at that stage of the tournament: Guillermo Canas, world No 55.
-The Argentinian, back from a 15-month suspension, had drawn a lot of attention to himself, defeating the world No 1, Roger Federer, twice in a row, at Indian Wells and in Miami.
-However, while in California, he had been defeated in the following round, in Florida, he eliminated two other top 10 players, Tommy Robredo (7-6, 6-1) and Ivan Ljubicic (7-5, 6-2).
-To make his way into the final, Canas, who had gone through the qualifications, had won no fewer than eight matches.
+In the final, he faced an unexpected opponent at that stage of the tournament: Guillermo Canas, the world No 55.
+The Argentine, back from a 15-month suspension, had drawn a lot of attention to himself, defeating world No 1 Roger Federer, twice in a row, at Indian Wells and in Miami.
+However, while in Indian Wells, he had been defeated in the following round, in Miami, he eliminated two more top 10 players, Tommy Robredo (7-6, 6-1) and Ivan Ljubicic (7-5, 6-2).
+To make his way into the final, Canas, who had come through the qualifications, had won as many as eight matches.

-This was maybe too much effort before facing an opponent like Djokovic.
-The Serbian put constant pressure on Canas, moving him around the court, dictating the match with patience.
+This was perhaps just a bit too much effort before facing an opponent like Djokovic.
+The Serb put constant pressure on Canas, moving him around the court, dictating the match with patience.
 At Indian Wells, the “Djoker’” had struggled to master his nerves in his first Masters 1000 final, but this time, he won the mental game, playing particularly well on the big points.
 Djokovic prevailed in three sets (6-3, 6-2, 6-4) to claim the biggest title of his career.

 “I’m very happy I’m this far in the tournament,” Canas said.
 “I think Novak played very well and just played better than me.
 I had a few chances, not a lot, but a few, and he played very well that important moment.”

-Djokovic was the youngest champion in the tournament’s history, and he was also the first player since Ivan Lendl, in 1989, to win the tournament without dropping a single set.
+Djokovic had become the youngest champion in the tournament’s history, and he was also the first player since Ivan Lendl, in 1989, to win the tournament without dropping a single set.

-Later in the spring, Canas would reach the Roland-Garros quarter-finals for the second and last time (defeated by Nikolay Davydenko 7-5, 6-4, 6-4).
-He would retire in 2010.
+For Canas, the Argentine would reach the Roland-Garros quarter-finals for the second and last time (defeated by Nikolay Davydenko 7-5, 6-4, 6-4) before eventually retiring from the sport in 2010.